Photoproductions of dileptons, photons, and light vector mesons in p-p, p-Pb, and Pb-Pb collisions at Large Hadron Collider energies: Equivalent photon spectrum

-The idea of EPA approach was first developed by Fermi~\cite{Z.Phys._29_315}, who replaced the electromagnetic fields from a fast-moving charged particle with an equivalent flux of photon.
-The number of photons with energy $\omega$, $n(\omega)$, is given by the Fourier transform of the time-dependent electromagnetic field.
-Therefore, the electromagnetic interaction between the charged particle and the nucleus is reduced to the interaction between those photons and the nucleus.
-This idea has been extended to include the interaction of relativistic charged particles by Weizs\"{a}cker and Williams, and the method is often known as the Weizs\"{a}cker-Williams method \cite{Z.Phys._88_612}.
-An essential advantage of EPA consists in the fact that, when using it, it is sufficient to obtain the photo-absorption cross section on the mass shell only.
-Details of its off mass-shell behavior are not essential.
-Thus, the EPA approach, as a useful technique, has been widely applied to obtain various cross sections for charged particles production in relativistic heavy ion collisions~\cite{Phys.Rep._15_181}.
-And its application range has been extended beyond the realm of QED, such as equivalent pion method which describes the subthreshold pion production in nucleus-nucleus collision~\cite{Phys.Rev.C_22_1962}; the nuclear Weizs\"{a}cker-Williams method which describes excitation processes induced by the nuclear interaction in peripheral collisions of heavy ions \cite{Ann.Phys_107_1973}; and a non-Abelian Weizs\"{a}cker-Williams method describing the boosted gluon distribution functions in nucleus-nucleus collision~\cite{Phys.Rev.D._50_2225}.
+The idea of EPA was first developed by Fermi~\cite{Fermi:1924tc}, and was extended to include the interaction of relativistic charged particles by Weizs\"{a}cker and Williams, and the method now known as the Weizs\"{a}cker-Williams method (WWM) \cite{vonWeizsacker:1934nji}.
+EPA as a useful technique, has been widely applied to obtain various cross sections for charged particles production in relativistic heavy-ion collisions~\cite{Budnev:1974de}.
+And its application range has been extended beyond the realm of QED, such as equivalent pion method which describes the subthreshold pion production in nucleus-nucleus collision~\cite{Pirner:1980rn}; the nuclear WWM which describes excitation processes induced by the nuclear interaction in peripheral collisions of heavy ions~\cite{Feshbach:1976uu}; and a non-Abelian WWM describing the boosted gluon distribution functions in nucleus-nucleus collision~\cite{McLerran:1994vd}.
+Although tremendous successes have been achieved, the discussion about the accuracy of EPA and its applicability range are still insufficient.
+A number of imprecise statements pertaining to the essence and the advantages of EPA were given~\cite{Zhu:2015via, Zhu:2015qoz, Fu:2011zzm, Fu:2011zzf, Chin.Phys.C_36_721, Yu:2015kva, Yu:2017rfi, Yu:2017pot}.
+For example, some improper kinematical bounds are widely used in the calculations~\cite{Kniehl:2001tk, Kniehl:1990iv, Drees:1988pp, Drees:1994zx, Drees:1989vq, sp}; the integration of some widely adopted spectra are performed over the entire kinematically allowed region, which leads to erroneous expressions; EPA is applied to the processes which are essentially inapplicable~\cite{Drees:1994zx}; The serious double counting exists when the different photon emission mechanisms are considered simultaneously~\cite{Zhu:2015qoz, Fu:2011zzm, Fu:2011zzf, Chin.Phys.C_36_721, Yu:2015kva, Yu:2017rfi, Yu:2017pot}.